 After the caves, Dan and I made dinner (we often eat pasta on our hiking trips) and then headed out exploring for sunset.
 Luckily for us, the sunset was incredible, and exploring around the Luxmore Hut was easy.
 The bare ground makes going off the track very easy and the views are incredible!

 Booking the Luxmore Hut: You must book the Luxmore Hut online in advance to stay there.
 However, the Kepler Track is often fully booked.
 Plan in advance especially if you want to hike the Kepler Track in the summer months!

 Day 2 – Luxmore Hut to Iris Burn Hut

 Not knowing what to expect for the day, we headed off around 9 am.
 The weather was ideal for us, with blue skies and only a bit of wind.

 Walking along the ridgeline

-Within only minutes of starting on the trail, we realized how lucky we were to have this weather on this particular day.
+Within only minutes of starting on the trail after leaving the Luxmore Hut, we realized how lucky we were to have good weather on this particular day.
 The trail was all above the treeline with views of Lake Te Anau and the surrounding mountains.
 The clear blue sky let us see mountains for miles.
-Needless to say, this portion of the hike took way longer than necessary as were we stopping what felt like every 5 minutes to take photos.
+Needless to say, this portion of the hike took way longer than necessary as we were stopping what felt like every 5 minutes to take photos.
 Every view seemed better than the next!